 Eyes of the palest white met that molten, golden gaze and saw in it a blazing familiarity.

 There was no mocking drawl to his voice, not even the hint of a smirk that she could hear.
-He simply said, “Goodnight, Miso’no.”
+He did not even deign to call her 'hero' nor some other silly title.

-The Warrior of Light, Champion of the Realm, Villain of Norvandt, stood there dazed, off balance, eyes searching for one final glimmer of meaning to that interaction.
-But, having found none, she swung wide the door and did not dare another glance at the Ascian.
+The Warrior of Light, Champion of the Realm, Villain of Norvandt, stood briefly stunned; dazed, off balance, eyes searching for one final glimmer of meaning to that interaction.
+But, finding none, she swung wide the door and did not dare another glance at the Ascian.

-Outside, she closed the door as gently and as quietly as a prayer, pressing her forehead against it.
+Miso'no made a swift and hasty exit.
+Outside, she closed the door as gently and as quietly as a prayer, pressing her forehead against the cool, hard surface.
 Her eyelids fluttered closed as if to steady herself a moment, letting the tumultuous tide inside her that now had no where to go ebb and subside.

-After collecting herself, Miso’no turned away from Emet-Selch’s room to head back to her own.
+After a long moment, Miso’no collected herself and turned away from the Ascian's chambers to head back to her own.
 But suddenly she sensed a presence… and groaned.

-“I don’t want to hear it, Ardbert…” Miso announced with a sigh to the ghostly apparition propping up the door frame judgingly.
+“I don’t want to hear it, Ardbert…” she announced with a sigh to the hulking, ghostly apparition propping up the door frame judgingly.